Anger Management Strategies For Teenagers

 Are you seeking help managing your teen’s anger?

-Determine the anger’s source
+Determine the source of the anger

 Teenagers may begin to show signs of an angry outburst at a moment's notice and may not take the time to recognize anger or consider the source of this emotion.